Updated 9th September 2019

-I had my first introduction to flying at the Bunbury Aero Club in Western Australia in 1979, however my career as a pilot commenced after a few years of theory study and saving for my private pilot licence and then the commercial flight and instrument training.
-In 1985, after various job including sweeping hangar floors and assisting licensed aircraft engineers maintaining General Aviation aircraft, I was rewarded with my first flying job piloting a Cessna 206 and 210 aircraft.
+I had my first introduction to flying at the Bunbury Aero Club in Western Australia in 1979, however my career as a pilot commenced after a few years of theory study, saving up for and training for my private pilot licence and then a commercial flight and instrument training.
+In 1985, after various jobs starting from sweeping hangar floors to assisting licensed aircraft engineers maintaining General Aviation aircraft, I was rewarded with my first flying job piloting Cessna 206 and 210 aircraft.

-Obtaining a Commercial Pilot Licence enabled a life and career flying based initially in Australia, New Zealand and South East Asia flying about the world.
-I hold an ATPL, RPL and a New Zealand D Cat Flight Instructors Rating.
-In addition to flying for an Airline, I also fly Westwind Aviation’s Cessna 18 and the ‘New Zealand Catalina Preservation Society’s’ historic PBY5A Catalina, ZK-PBY.
+Obtaining a Commercial Pilot Licence has enabled a life and career flying and I consider myself very fortunate.
+Initially flying in Australia, New Zealand and South East Asia before flying all around the world.
+I hold a NZ ATPL and an RPL.
+I fly a Boeing 787, Westwind Aviation’s Cessna 185 and the ‘New Zealand Catalina Preservation Society’s’ historic PBY5A Catalina, ZK-PBY.

 I am a member of the EAA (US), Cessna Pilots Association (US), AOPA (US), AOPA (NZ), SAA (NZ), RAA (NZ), NZ 185 Group, Air NZ Flying Club, Catalina Preservation Society, Canterbury Recreational Aircraft Club (CRAC) and the Marlborough Aero Club.
 I am passionate about all facets of aviation..

-Like many fellow aviators, I had always wanted to be involved in building an aircraft.
-While a member of the EAA (US) for over 20 years, I had not found an opportunity to do so, until then.
+Like many fellow aviators, I had always harboured a desire to be involved in building an aircraft.
+While a member of the EAA (US) for over 20 years, I had not found an opportunity to do so, but that was about to change.

-Following my visit to Norfolk Island, I contacted Reg Brost who is the owner of Aerokits Pty Ltd the Australian and New Zealand Agent for ICP to discuss the aircraft.
-Later after reviewing the aircraft build and having formed a business plan, I negotiated to become his sub agent for New Zealand.
+Following my Norfolk Island trip I contacted Reg Brost, the owner of AeroKits Pty Ltd the Australian and New Zealand Agent for ICP s.r.l. to discuss the aircraft.
+Later after reviewing the aircraft build process and having formed a business plan, I negotiated to become his sub agent for New Zealand.

-To be honest I was (and still am) surprised that not much interest had been generated in New Zealand, unlike Australia where there are hundreds of Savannah’s flying.
-I believe the S model is just a perfect aircraft for both North and South Island aviators.
-Especially considering its amazing short field capability, design materials and associated strength, flight visibility and + 7.5 hour range capability.
+To be honest, back then I was surprised that not much interest had been generated in New Zealand, unlike Australia where there are hundreds of Savannah’s flying.
+I will put it down to a lack of marketing.
+I honestly believe the S model is a perfect aircraft for both North and South Island aviators when considering its amazing short field capability, sturdy design, quality materials, strength, flight visibility and the amazing + 7.5 hour range capability.

-Haydn offered to take me under his wing and together we set about the build of a Savannah S model in Westwind Aviation’s hangar at Forest Field (NZFF).
+Haydn was returning to New Zealand from Norfolk and had offered to take me under his wing.
+Together we set about the build of a Savannah S model in my hangar at Forest Field (NZFF).
 Our engineering mentor was Evan Bellworthy from the Sports Aircraft Association of New Zealand (SAANZ).

-When the aircraft was finished in March 2016, it was registered as ZK MYN and the CAA certification process was undertaken.
-The aircraft received a Permit to Fly, was test flown by Evan Bellworthy and then completed a 25 hour flight test period.
-It had been a very enjoyable build.
+When the aircraft was finished in March 2016, it was registered ZK MYN and the CAA certification process was undertaken.
+The aircraft received a Permit to Fly and was test flown by Evan Bellworthy..

-There are presently ten Savannah aircraft at various stages of build in New Zealand.
-The latest kits that arrived from ICP incorporate new flush mounted and lockable fuel tank caps.
-The previous change was another (a third) fuel system inspection panel under each wing.
-I believe the best thing about ICP is that they are constantly improving the quality and finish of their kits.
+The latest kits from ICP incorporate new flush mounted and lockable fuel tank caps with a superior venting arrangement design.
+The previous change was a third fuel system inspection panel located under each wing.
+I believe the strongest selling point about ICP as a manufacturer is that they are constantly keeping abreast with technology and improving the quality and finish of their kits.

-On the subject of positives, earlier this year I received an email from the owner of a New Zealand Savannah S factory built aircraft.
+While on the subject of positives, below is an unsolicited comment received in an email from the owner of the first New Zealand Savannah S factory built aircraft (Imported from Australia in 2014).
 I want to share it because I believe it reflects the ICP Savannah S attributes.

 “As far as I am concerned, the Savannah is the best all round aircraft of all available.
 Fantastic for sight seeing, with clear doors and high wing.
 Amazing STOL performance.
 Fantastic cruising aircraft – 90 kts.
 Great range – 600NM +1/2 hour reserve.”

-Should you be considering a kit, partially built option, factory built aircraft, would like more information or want to talk to someone who is building a Savannah S kit please email, text or call me.
+Should you be considering a kit, factory assembled Savannah S or the event new Ventura aircraft, would like more information or just want to be put in touch with someone who is building a Savannah S kit or owns one.
+I invite you to either email, text or call.